 Occasional nipple discharge among non-pregnant women is common; it’s either normal or due to a minor condition.
 Most pathological conditions that cause nipple discharge are not serious and are easily treated.

-In few cases nipple discharge could be a sign of a serious medical condition and needs further evaluation.
+In a few cases nipple discharge could be a sign of a serious medical condition and needs further evaluation.

 Causes for Nipple discharge:

 Stimulation: Nipples may secrete fluid when they are stimulated or squeezed.
 Normal nipple discharge may also occur when your nipples are repeatedly chafed by your bra or during vigorous physical exercise, such as jogging.